 (Széchenyi gyógyfürdő), one of the world's largest baths and also one of the hottest thermal baths in Budapest.

-The palatial entrance building was constructed between 1909 and 1913 after a neo-Baroque design by Győző Czigler and Ede Dvorák.
+The palatial entrance building was constructed between 1909 and 1913 to a neo-Baroque design by Győző Czigler and Ede Dvorák.
 In front of the building stands a statue of Zsigmondo Vilmos, the geologist who discovered the thermal spring that feeds the pools.
 Thanks to the heat of the water the outdoor pools are open year-round.

 Vidám Park and Zoo